Update to SCORM Wrapper

 What happens if the browser window containing your course is closed by the learner before the course finishes sending data to the LMS?
 If you’re not careful about how you’ve coded your course, you can lose some of the data.

-As you may have read in previous posts or tweets, I’m working on a new SCORM 2004 wrapper for both JavaScript and ActionScript that will contain advanced functionality and improved shortcuts.
-For instance, I’m trying to write an easier way to work with the cmi.interactions model, and also trying to add more error-checking that will …
+I’m working on a new SCORM 2004 wrapper for both JavaScript and ActionScript that will contain advanced functionality and improved shortcuts.
+I’m looking for good ideas.

 I recently emailed a shortlist of good SCORM development resources to a colleague, and figured I should probably post a list here, too.
 This is a quickie list, and I’m sure I’m leaving someone out.
 If you know of any resources I’ve missed, please add a link in the comments.
 This list is presented in no particular order.